LiveAsynchronousVisualizedArchitecture/lava/README.md

   -  Dense expressions that could be represented easily in a nativly compiled language can become unweildly when using nodes in a very granular way.

 ### Proposed Solutions to Common Visual Programming Problems
+ -  Each node is made using C++, which lets the expression level programming be done normally.
  - LAVA uses multiple node types, most notably both message passing nodes and data flow nodes.
  - Individual nodes are written in modern C++ and meant to accomplish high level goals on large chunks of data.
  - Message passing nodes can manage persistent state and dictate the high level program flow.